clusterio/clusterio/README.md

 If you want to use a different user for the command line interface, you can generate an authentication token for an existing user with

     npx clusteriocontroller bootstrap generate-user-token <username>

+## Known Issues

+- The `instance.auto_start` option is currently is broken and will not work, turn it off and do not use it for now.
+- When the `server_select` plugin is installed you may see `[error] Unhandled event server_select:UpdateInstancesEvent` logged when starting an instance.
+  This should be ignored as it does not indicate an error occured.

 ## Common problems